Skip to main content

 Mount ISO via the iLO

 Prepare your Proxmox VE ISO by heading over to the Proxmox download site.
-You must then upload and mount it to your dedicated server by following the iLO guide & Own ISO guide which show how to login and upload your custom ISO.
+You must then upload and mount it to your dedicated server by following the iLO & Own ISO guide which show how to login and upload your custom ISO.

 Setup & configuration